mariana-martins/mobile-flashcards/README.md

 This is a mandatory project to complete Udacity React Nano Degree.
 The goal here is to implement an App to lets a user to study collections of flashcards.

+It was tested on IOS Simulator and using Expo App on my Oneplus 7 that runs Android.

 ## How does it work?

 The app will allow users to create different categories of flashcards called "decks",